E.GREEN CIRC 1974

 nirHEG Neurofeedback Certification

 Case Study Supervision - 2 hours

 Stephanie DuPont, PsyD is a clinical psychologist with 20 years clinical and laboratory experience.
 She is certified by the Biofeedback Institute of Los Angeles (BILA) (501c) as a Biofeedback Provider and Didactic Trainer.
 As Training Director, Stephanie works with adults and children referred for distraction, pain and anxiety-based conditions, and she teaches practitioners who typically use biofeedback in practice.

 BILA is an alternative community clinic and laboratory (biocompresearch.org) located in West Los Angeles.
 BILA offers a wide range of biofeedback modalities and assessment procedures, including neurofeedback, peripheral biofeedback, guided imagery, visualization, meditation, brainwave entrainment, phobic stimulation, and nutrition counseling.

 Stephanie is a native of LA and obtained a Bachelor’s degree from USC, Master’s degrees from California State University LA in Clinical Psychology and Child Development, and a Doctoral degree from Ryokan College.
-Stephanie worked for 15 years under the tutelage of the late Doctors Marjorie Toomim, Ph.D, and Hershel Toomim, ScD, world-renowned pioneers in psychophysiology and biomedical engineering and founders of BILA and Biocomp Research Institute in 1969.
+Stephanie worked for 15 years under the tutelage of the late Doctors Marjorie Toomim, Ph.D, and Hershel Toomim, ScD, world-renowned pioneers in psychophysiology and biomedical engineering and founders of BILA and Biocomp Research Institute.